 Junction Triangle

 This hidden gem was once an industrial and commercial centre with railroad tracks.
-Today it is an increasingly popular residential area, booming with the construction of townhouses and lofts.
+Today, it is an increasingly popular residential area, booming with townhouse and loft construction sites.
 It is enviably close to High Park.
 The park offers miles of trails, sports facilities, and even a zoo, providing residents with ample opportunities for recreation.
 The neighbourhood is also well-served by good shopping centres and the subway (although many residents are also avid cyclists), making it an attractive choice for those seeking a balance of green spaces and urban convenience.

 The Kingsway